Skip to main content

 What the Transition Won't Fix

-Budget for 2–4 weeks of configuration cleanup in your first reconciliation cycle with the new software.
+Budget for 2-4 weeks of configuration cleanup in your first reconciliation cycle with the new software.
 There will be discrepancies.
-Most of them represent real errors that need to be corrected, either in the ERP configuration or in prior-period statements.
+Most of them are real errors that need to be corrected, either in the ERP configuration or in prior-period statements.

 The Business Case